What datasets are for

 - What data residency and compliance requirements are met

-Narrative supports two types of data containers:| Type | Source | Updates |
+Narrative supports three types of data containers:| Type | Source | Data storage | Updates |

-| Dataset | External data you upload | Manual uploads or automated ingestion |
+| Dataset | External data you upload | Physical table | Manual uploads or automated ingestion |

-| Materialized view | Query results from other datasets | Automatic refresh on schedule |
+| Materialized view | NQL query results | Physical table (cached results) | Automatic refresh on schedule |

 Related content